-Japanese knotweed can be a nightmare to deal with, its rapid spreading and difficulty to remove make it one of the most dreaded invasive weeds found in the UK.
+Japanese knotweed can be a nightmare to deal with, its rapid spreading and difficulty to remove makes it one of the most dreaded invasive weeds found in the UK.

 If you’re currently struggling with Japanese Knotweed on your property, you may be looking for a way to remove it.

 If you’ve found your way to this blog you might be wondering if you can use diesel to kill your Japanese knotweed.
-If this is a question you’ve found yourself wondering, you’re in the right place to find an answer.
+If you’ve found yourself wondering at this question, you’re in the right place to find an answer.

 Japanese knotweed is one of the most infamous invasive species in the UK, known for its ability to rapidly spread and thrive in any condition and its difficulty to remove.
 Whilst you may be very familiar with Japanese knotweed, you may not have heard of a very similar plant, Giant knotweed.

 Giant knotweed and Japanese knotweed have very similar names, and indeed are both members of the Fallopia family, a species of flowering plants native to Asia.
 However, some people use the names ‘Giant knotweed’ and ‘Japanese knotweed’ interchangeably, but it’s worth knowing that these are in fact two different plants.